 Birthday Girl Surbhi Chandna Recalls How Her Mother Used To Make Dresses From Her Saris

 Surbhi Chandna, who became a household name with her role Anika in Ishqbaaz, is celebrating her birthday today (September 11).
 The actress rang in her birthday with her Ishqbaaz and Sanjivani friends.
-At mid-night, the actress had also visited Lal Baugcha Raja to seek Ganpati's blessings.
+At midnight, the actress had also visited Lal Baugcha Raja to seek Ganpati's blessings.

 In an interview to TOI, Surbhi spoke about her most memorable gifts on her birthday.
 She revealed her mother made her birthday, a special one by making dresses from saris.

-Surbhi Chandna Has Been Receiving maddening Love From Fans
+Surbhi Chandna Has Been Receiving Maddening Love From Fans

 Surbhi told the leading daily that she has been getting many gifts from her family and friends, but ever since Ishqbaaz, the gifts have become more memorable.
 The actress adds that she has been receiving maddening love from fans.

-SCians Love Makes Surbhi Forget All Stress
+SCians' Love Makes Surbhi Forget All Stress

 She further said, "My fans have an army called SCians and they sent me flowers of different colours everyday.
 It is so special.
 Not just them, all my fans have made it very special for me.
 Their gifts and love makes me forget all the stress.
 I will become fat with all their love."